Toronto reaches skyward, but how dark the clouds?

 Now two of the most ambitious projects the city has ever seen are being floated.

-First out of the gate was theatre impresario David Mirvish, who with his father, the late Ed Mirvish, helped create Toronto’s vibrant arts and theatre scene.
+First out of the gate was theater impresario David Mirvish, who with his father, the late Ed Mirvish, helped create Toronto’s vibrant arts and theater scene.

 In early October, Mirvish unveiled a plan for three condominium towers, with up to 85 floors each, that would be the city’s tallest buildings.